The Last Color movie review: Vikas Khanna's picturesque film has the right intent, but not much else

 The camera sweeps over the vibrant landscape before returning to the stillness and colorlessness imposed on Noor.
 When characters move, the frame places them between living, breathing elements in the background and foreground — smoke and fire, thrown colour, strewn flowers, and so on — but just as often, it traps them between iron poles or behind concrete balconies.
 As soon as free-flowing freedom feels within their grasp, they’re boxed back in by their harsh surroundings.

-Khanna has a keen eye for imagery, though the ultimate irony of The Last Color is that the real-life photograph it ends on — a group of widows celebrating Holi for the first time, their white sarees drenched in pink and their faces stamped with radiant joy — feels more impactful than any edit or juxtaposition during the actual film.
-You could re-assemble its striking images in practically any order and you’d end up with a similar aesthetic experience.
+Khanna has a keen eye for imagery, though the ultimate irony of The Last Color is that the real-life photograph it ends on — a group of widows celebrating Holi for the first time, their white saris drenched in pink, and their faces stamped with radiant joy — feels more impactful than any edit or juxtaposition during the actual film.
+You could reassemble its striking images in practically any order, and you’d end up with a similar aesthetic experience.
 The film’s heart is in the right place, but touching anyone else’s feels like a chasm too wide to cross.